 The Peoples Church is a multi-denominational congregation with recognition as a church in the following four denominations simultaneously: The Presbyterian Church (U.S.A.), The United Methodist Church, The United Church of Christ, and the American Baptist Church.
-Clergy and staff are selected and called with this ecumenical arrangement in mind by insisting on theological and denominational diversity amongst the women and men working at The Peoples Church.
+Peoples selects and calls clergy and staff with this ecumenical arrangement in mind by insisting on theological and denominational diversity.
 Each member of the congregation is considered a full member of each of the four denominations.

 The Peoples Church is a fully multi-denominational, multi-generational congregation located just off the campus of Michigan State University, in close proximately to the Michigan State Capitol, and in the heart of the growing Lansing region.
 The Peoples Church is a welcoming, inclusive, service-oriented church focused on living out the good news of Jesus Christ through an ecumenical expression of hope.